 Baby Burping Techniques

-- Avoid feeding your little one when he/she is overexcited; your baby will be more likely to swallow air.
+- Avoid feeding your little one when they are overexcited; your baby will be more likely to swallow air.

-- Try the different burping positions; he/she might just burp better with one position than the other.
+- Try the different burping positions; they might burp better with one position than the other.

 - Massaging your baby's belly will also help with winds.
 Learn how to massage your baby.